Indonesia Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-The Climate Change National Coordination Team (CCNCT) was established under BAPPENAS.
-CCNCT's responsibilities include developing and implementing national and provincial action plans, coordination of NAMAs, and MRV systems.
+CCNCT, Climate Change National Coordination Team, was established in 2012 under BAPPENAS to develop and implement national and provincial action plans, coordinate NAMAs, and oversee MRV systems.

 Secured payment by